 Do NOT retaliate or respond to something you regard as a personal attack.
 Too often, when an initial attack is made, others join the fray and, instead of becoming part of the solution, they become part of the problem.
 If you feel that you are being attacked or harassed - contact a moderator by clicking on this red "Report This Post" icon found at lower right of EVERY post -->

 We have no public list of prohibited words or phrases - if you believe a word or phrase or image is questionable or ambiguous, don't use it.
 Simple as that.
 We have members as young as 8 years old.
 We have a lot of women, and we have Ministers of Religion etc, and members from 150 nations.
 Use this very simple test - is it a word or phrase or image you'd be totally happy to raise over Xmas dinner with your extended family??
 If you find a questionable word or image in any of the forums, contact a moderator, or simpler, use the Report Post button.
 They will determine whether the message meets our objective of offering a friendly and flame-free community for stamp collectors.
-Using spaces, symbols, highlighted colours or acronyms, or other "creative" methods to express vulgarities or abuse while avoiding stampboards.com censors is still a violation.
+Using spaces, symbols, highlighted colours or acronyms, or other "creative" methods or images to express vulgarities or abuse while avoiding stampboards.com censors is still a violation.

 Members posting another user's private information without their permission, including but not limited to - phone number, address, real name, or email may be subject to disciplinary action.
 Trade members or dealers clearly are exempt from that prohibition if they have made clear their real name or business via website or signature links etc.

 Information or images copyrighted or owned by any individual or entity other than the person posting should not be posted on the forums without the consent of the owner.
 If such an event occurs, the individual posting the information shall be held solely responsible. stampboards.com shall not be held responsible for information posted by a member that may violate copyright law.